College of Medicine

 Electives

 A two-week elective in Diagnostic Radiology is available to final year medical students with exposure to all facets of the specialty.
-The goal of this elective is to develop a better understanding of Diagnostic Radiology as a medical specialty through exposure to the major imaging modalities in the department, by observing the imaging workflow and attending rounds, and through self-learning.
+The goal of this elective is to develop a better understanding of Diagnostic Radiology as a medical specialty through exposure to the major imaging modalities in the department, by observing the imaging workflow and attending rounds, and through self-directed learning.

 Students will be scheduled to a range of imaging modalities and will work with various radiologists and residents in Saskatoon or Regina.
 Students will be provided time for independent learning and access to an online course developed by the department.
 Students are also encouraged to attend the academic half-day teaching sessions for the residents held every Wednesday or Friday afternoon at Royal University Hospital.